Large Star/Rose Extra Dimension with Small Leaves/Petals: Conclusion Perspectives

 \section{Conclusion \& Perspectives}

-In this work, we have studied the possibily of compactifying a large spacelike extra dimension on a star/rose graph with identical leaves/petals.
-In Section~\ref{spacetime_geom}, we have adapted Kurasov's distribution theory to a star/rose graph.
-In this way, we have defined a rigorous framework to build a field theory on these geometries.
+In this work, we have studied the possibility of compactifying a LED on a star/rose graph with identical leaves/petals.
+In Section~\ref{spacetime_geom}, we have defined the geometry of the two 5D spacetimes, and we have adapted Kurasov's distribution theory to a star/rose graph.
+In this way, we have defined a rigorous framework to build a field theory on these geometries.\\

-In Sections~\ref{KG_field} and \ref{Dirac_field}, we have worked out the KK decomposition of a Klein-Gordon and Dirac field respectively.
+In Sections~\ref{KG_field} and \ref{Dirac_field}, we have worked out the KK-decomposition of a Klein-Gordon and Dirac field, respectively.
 Our main contributions, compared to the previous articles \cite{Kim:2005aa, Fujimoto:2019fzb}, are discussions concerning the different possibilities for the continuity of the fields at the junction and the impact on the KK-spectrum.
 In particular, we have pointed out the case of an airtight brane (when the off-shell fields are allowed to be discontinuous), which is equivalent to $N$ disconnected bonds.
 Moreover, we have studied for the first time the KK-modes of a massless 5D Dirac fermion propagating into the whole star/rose graph.
-We have also discussed the chirality of the zero modes.
-For both bosonic and fermionic massless fields, the KK scale is given by the inverse of the leaf/petal length/circumference.
+We have also discussed the chirality of the zero-modes.
+For both bosonic and fermionic massless fields, the KK-scale is given by the inverse of the leaf/petal length/circumference.\\

-One can realize a large compactified volume with a high KK scale for a large number of small leaves/petals.
-This possibility has been investigated in Section~\ref{ADD_star_rose} in order to lower the gravity scale to the TeV scale and solve the gauge hierarchy problem under the hypothesis of an exact global $\Sigma_N$ symmetry.
-Moreover, we have shown that if the SM fields are localized on the 3-brane at the junction of the star/rose graph, they couple only to few modes of the whole tower of KK-gravitons, even when a UV brane thickness is taken into account.
-The couplings of the SM fields to this KK tower are suppressed by the large 4D Planck scale instead of the 5D one at the TeV scale: the KK-gravitons are thus completely invisible at the LHC ($\sqrt{s}=14$~TeV).
-This result is in sharp contrast to standard ADD models in the literature with compactification on a torus or its orbifolds, where the SM fields couple to the whole tower of KK-gravitons, which implies couplings suppressed only by the 5D Planck scale (near a TeV) which one can constrain at the LHC.
+One can realize a large compactified volume with a high KK-scale for a large number of small leaves/petals.
+This possibility has been investigated in Section~\ref{ADD_star_rose} in order to lower the gravity scale to the TeV-scale and solve the gauge hierarchy problem under the hypothesis of an exact global $\Sigma_N$ symmetry.
+Moreover, we have shown that if the SM-fields are localized on the 3-brane at the junction of the star/rose graph, they couple only to few modes of the entire tower of KK-gravitons, even when a UV-brane thickness is taken into account.
+The couplings of the SM-fields to this KK-tower are suppressed by the large 4D Planck scale instead of the 5D one at the TeV-scale: the KK-gravitons are thus completely invisible at the LHC ($\sqrt{s}=14$~TeV).
+This result is in sharp contrast to standard ADD models in the literature with compactification on a torus or its orbifolds, where the SM-fields couple to the whole tower of KK-gravitons, which implies couplings suppressed only by the 5D Planck scale (near a TeV) which one can test at the LHC.\\